websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/how-portal-publishes-npm-packages.md

-# How the Liferay npm Bundler Publishes npm Packages
+# How the Bundler Publishes npm Packages

 When you deploy an OSGi bundle with the specified [structure](./the-structure-of-osgi-bundles-containing-npm-packages.md), its modules are made available for consumption through canonical URLs.
 To better illustrate resolved modules, the example structure below is the standard structure that the liferay-npm-bundler 1.x generates.
 It doesn't have the namespaced packages that the 2.x version generates.
 The liferay-npm-bundler 2.0 overrides this de-duplication mechanism to implement isolated dependencies and imports, as explained below.